dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 collaborating with others on their version of a particular story, they are developing their ability to recognize/utilize/strengthen those traits in themselves and others.
-Furthermore, it represents individuality for the sake of individuality as we approach the end of individuality.
+Furthermore, it represents individuality for the sake of itself as we approach the end of individuality.
 Individuality can provide us with drive and purpose.
 This can help us stand up against rampant nihilism's dehumanizing scourge.